mariadb-corporation/MaxScale/Documentation/Getting-Started/Configuration-Guide.md

 safe for use in URLs.
 This means that only alphanumeric characters (i.e. `a-z` `A-Z` and `0-9`) and the special characters `_.~-` can be used.

+## Dynamic Parameters

+If a parameter is described to be dynamic, it can be modified at runtime via MaxCtrl or the REST API.
+If the parameter is not dynamic (i.e. static), it can only be defined at startup via the MaxScale configuration file.

 ## Special Parameter Types

+### Booleans

+Boolean type parameters interpret the values `true`, `yes`, `on` and `1` as _true_ values and `false`, `no`, `off` and `0` as _false_ values.
+The REST API only accepts JSON boolean values for boolean type parameters.

 ### Sizes